nurshatfateh/MLSASocialProjects2/BlogPosts.md

 1. Select **Start**  > **Settings**  > **Personalization** > **Taskbar**.<br>
 2. Select **Taskbar items** and **Taskbar corner icons** to expand those sections and turn off the switches for the items you don't want to see on the taskbar.<br>
 3. To select which icons can appear in the taskbar corner, select **Taskbar corner overflow**.
 Turn on the switches for the icons that you want to see in the taskbar corner.
-The icons with the switches turned off won't show directly on the taskbar—they'll only appear in the taskbar corner overflow menu.
+The icons with the switches turned off won't show directly on the taskbar—they'll only appear in the taskbar corner overflow menu.<br>

+Uploading taskbar.mp4…

 <br><br>

 #### Simplify the Start menu